yurnov/social-media-bot/README.md

 ```
 - Full list of supported sites here: [yt-dlp Supported Sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)

+## Access Control with Safe List
-### The bot can use 'Safelist' to restrict access for users or groups.
+The bot can use 'Safelist' to restrict access for users or groups.
 Ensure these variables are set in your `.env` file, without them or with the chat ID and username.
 You can get your `chat_id` and `username` by setting `LIMIT_BOT_ACCESS=True` first.
 Then, send a word `bot_health` or `ботяра`, and the bot will answer you with the chat ID and username.
 - Allowed Group Chat priority is highest.
 All users in the Group Chat can use the bot even if they have no access to the bot in private chat.